-The Decoster family purchased the St. Emilion vineyards of Clos des Jacobins in 2004 from Gerald Frydman.
-In part, they were inspired to buy the estate due to the success of their relatives, Florence and Dominique Decoster were having at Fleur Cardinale, also located in the Saint Emilion appellation.
+The Decoster family purchased Clos des Jacobins in 2004 from Gerald Frydman.
+In part, they were inspired to buy the estate due to the success their relatives, Florence Decoster and Dominique Decoster were having at Chateau Fleur Cardinale, which is also located in the Saint Emilion appellation.

 Clos des Jacobins Vineyards, Terroir, Grapes, Winemaking

-The vineyards of Clos des Jacobins have a terroir of clay, sand and limestone soil.
-The vineyard is planted to a vine density of 8,500 vines per hectare.
-On average, the vines are 30 years of age.
-But Clos des Jacobins has old vines that are close to 85 years of age located close to Chateau Grand Mayne.
+The vineyards of Clos des Jacobins have a terroir of clay, sand, and limestone soil.
+The vineyard is planted to a vine density that ranges from 6,500 vines per hectare to 8,500 vines per hectare.
+The higher levels of density are for the new plantings.
+On average, the vines are maintained at 30 years of age.
+But Clos des Jacobins has old vines that are close to 85 years of age.
+Those old vines are located quite close to Chateau Grand Mayne.

-The wine is aged in 80% new, French oak barrels for an average of 18 months.
-Clos des Jacobins is managed by Thibaut Decoster and Magali Decoster who also own and manage other Bordeaux vineyards in Saint Emilion, La Commanderie and Chateau de Candale.
+The wine is aged in an average of 75% new, French oak barrels for 18 months.
+Clos des Jacobins are managed by Thibaut Decoster and Magali Decoster who also own and manage other Bordeaux vineyards in Saint Emilion, Chateau La Commanderie, and Chateau de Candale.

-The Right Bank estate of Clos des Jacobins hired Hubert de Bouard of Chateau Angelus to consult in their wine making as well as in their vineyard management.
-With Hubert de Bouard’s help and a lot of continuing effort in the Clos des Jacobins vineyards, things look to be turning around for this chateau.
-In fact, the 2009 vintage produced the best Bordeaux wine I’ve ever tasted from Clos des Jacobins and 2010 is not far behind.
+In fact, Clos des Jacobins was the first Right Bank client to hire de Bouard as a consultant.
+With Hubert de Bouard’s help and a lot of continuing effort in the Clos des Jacobins vineyards, things look to be turning around and improving for this chateau.
+In fact, recent vintages, 2018, 2019, and 2020 are the best in the history of the chateau.

-Clos des Jacobins wines are best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Clos des Jacobins is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Clos des Jacobins wines are best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Clos des Jacobins are also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, pasta and cheese.

 Clos des Jacobins Wine Tasting Notes